linux-china/jenv/README.md

 Please report any bugs and feature request on the [GitHub Issue Tracker](https://github.com/linux-china/jenv/issues).

+## Why jenv
+   * Easy to manage Java version, such as 1.6, 1.7 and 1.8
+   * Easy to install java related tools, such as ant, maven, tomcat etc.
+   * Easy to manager candidate version.
+Install new version and uninstall the old one.
+   * Directory is standard, and friendly to IDE
+   * Easy to extend.
+You can setup your own jenv on your company to manage development environment.

 ## Installat jenv

 Open your favourite terminal and enter the following: